kimwalisch/primecount/doc/BUILD.md

 For performance reasons primecount uses the POPCNT instruction on x86 CPUs.
 The POPCNT instruction was added to Intel's and AMD's CPUs alongside the SSE4 instruction set in 2008.
-If you need to support older x86 CPUs you can disable the POPCNT instruction using:
+If you need to support older x86 CPUs you can disable POPCNT but this will deteriorate performance by about 40%.

 * ```cmake . -DWITH_POPCNT=OFF```